zeeshank1/javascript-fundamentals/README.md

 ## Overview

-This repository is dedicated to helping you learn and understand core JavaScript concepts through both theoretical explanations and practical programming examples.
-Whether you're a beginner or looking to brush up on specific topics, you'll find helpful resources and sample code here.
+This repository is dedicated to learn and understand core JavaScript concepts through both theoretical explanations and practical programming examples.

-## What You'll Find
+## Content

 - **Theory:** Clear explanations of JavaScript fundamentals and advanced concepts.
 - **Examples:** Practical code samples demonstrating how each concept works.